 Ear problems may be caused by many different health problems.
-In children, ear pain is more likely to be a symptom of an inflammation, infection, or fluid buildup in the external or middle ear.
 But ear pain at any age may be a symptom of:

 Ear problems caused by an injury to the ear can occur at any age.
-Common injuries include the following:
+Common causes of ear injuries include:

 Hearing loss often comes with age.
 As people get older, ear problems are more likely to be related to:

 The ear shares nerves with other parts of the face, eyes, jaw, teeth, and upper neck.
 Pain that feels as if it is in the ear may be coming from another part of the head or neck.
 This is called referred ear pain and is more common in older adults.
 Causes of referred ear pain can include dental problems, jaw pain (temporomandibular disorder), salivary gland infection, or a sinus infection.